Registrar's regulatory posture 2026

 Corporations keep their details up to date, including advising ORIC of changes to officers within 28 days.

-Accurate and timely details on the Register of Aborginal and Torres Strait Islander Corporations assists members, community, funders and other stakeholders such as banks to have confidence when dealing with duly authorised representatives of the corporation.
+Corporations keep their details up to date, including advising ORIC of changes to officers within 28 days.
+Accurate and timely details on the Register of Aboriginal and Torres Strait Islander Corporations assists members, community, funders and other stakeholders such as banks to have confidence when dealing with duly authorised representatives of the corporation.

 ORIC will focus on education and engagement to raise corporations’ understanding and awareness of their obligations under the CATSI Act.

-Where ORIC receives complaints against a corporation its focus will be on assessing evidence that a corporation is potentially breaching its obligations under the CATSI Act and its rule book.
-The Registrar does not take regulatory action or investigate all complaints made about a corporation.
+Where ORIC receives reports of concern about a corporation its focus will be on assessing evidence that a corporation is potentially breaching its obligations under the CATSI Act and its rule book.
+The Registrar does not take regulatory action or investigate all concerns reported about a corporation.

 Where a corporation does not meet its regulatory obligations the Registrar may take proportionate regulatory action to minimise the risk of harm to the corporation, members or stakeholders.
-The Registrar will take into account, among other things, whether the corporation has the capacity to resolve the issues, or when other avenues of support, guidance, and direction from ORIC have not been successful.
+The Registrar will take into account, among other things, whether the corporation has the capacity to resolve the issues or whether other avenues of support, guidance, and direction from ORIC have been successful.

-It is not the role of the Registrar to regulate service delivery or to investigate suspected fraud and non-compliance with Commonwealth and/or state grant funding agreements by Aboriginal and Torres Strait Islander corporations.
+It is not the role of the Registrar to regulate service delivery, or employment related issues nor to investigate suspected fraud and non-compliance with Commonwealth and/or state grant funding agreements by Aboriginal and Torres Strait Islander corporations.
 ORIC’s role is to regulate the CATSI Act and to hold officers of corporations to account.
 Similarly, it is not ORIC’s role to resolve internal disputes where a corporation is complying with its obligations under the CATSI Act and is operating in a manner consistent with its rule book.

 Download the Registrar's regulatory posture